JohnsonJiang1996/AdvAttack_LLM4TS/README.md

-# 🔒 Adversarial Attacks on Time Series LLMs 🚀
+# 🔒 Adversarial Attack on LLMs for Time Series Forecasting🚀

-Welcome to the **Adversarial Time Series LLMs** repository!
-LLM-TimeSeriesVulnerabilities is a research project focused on investigating the adversarial vulnerabilities of Large Language Models (LLMs) in time series forecasting tasks.
+Welcome to the **Adversarial Attack on LLM4TS** repository!
+AdversarialLLM4TS is a research project focused on investigating the adversarial vulnerabilities of Large Language Models (LLMs) in time series forecasting tasks.
 This repository introduces a targeted adversarial attack framework tailored to LLM-based time series models, specifically utilizing gradient-free optimization techniques to create minimal yet highly effective perturbations.
-The attacks significantly degrade the accuracy of time series predictions across multiple LLM architectures, including GPT-3.5, GPT-4, LLaMa, and Mistral.

 ---

 ## 📚 What’s This All About?